Robie House: Site

 The Robie House is located at 5757 South Woodlawn Avenue, on the northeast corner of Woodlawn Avenue and 58th Street in the Hyde Park neighborhood of Chicago in Illinois, United States.
 The lot measures 60 ft wide and 180 ft long, the larger dimension extending west–east parallel to 58th Street.
 The house itself measures 60 by 154+3/4 ft across.
 Due to an existing covenant on the site, the Robie House and neighboring residences are set back 35 ft from Woodlawn Avenue.

-At the time of the Robie House's construction, the block immediately to the south was vacanl; the nearest building in that direction was 1400 ft away, across the Midway Plaisance park.
+At the time of the Robie House's construction, the block immediately to the south was vacant; the nearest building in that direction was 1400 ft away, across the Midway Plaisance park.
 Due to the flat topography of Chicago's South Side, the site was also not particularly prominent.
 The houses to the north, along Woodlawn Avenue, were set back from the street and were 2 ft above the sidewalk.
 These houses were largely made of brick.
 Although the Robie House's architect, Frank Lloyd Wright, characterized the house as a "city dwelling", it was more akin to a suburban house in a streetcar suburb full of single-family homes.
 To the west are the Rockefeller Chapel and the Institute for the Study of Ancient Cultures.
 To the south is the University of Chicago Booth School of Business building designed by Rafael Viñoly.

 History

-The house was commissioned for Frederick Carlton Robie (1879–1962), a manufacturing executive who, in the 1900s, worked at his father's Excelsior Supply Company.
+The house was commissioned for Frederick Carlton Robie, a manufacturing executive who, in the 1900s, worked at his father's Excelsior Supply Company.
 Robie married Lora Hieronymus in 1902.
 They moved to Hyde Park, Chicago, in 1904, relocating again within the same neighborhood in 1907.
-Concurrently, Robie wanted a residence that would incorporate the latest architectural innovations, rather than the old-fashioned details of conventional buildings.
+Robie wanted a residence that would incorporate the latest architectural innovations, rather than the old-fashioned details of conventional buildings.
 He had sketched tentative plans for a house of his own, showing them to several builders, who told him, "You want one of those damn Wright houses."
 At the end of 1906, Robie and Wright discussed the house for the first time.